 Christmas in The People's Republic of China

-In Chinese Happy/Merry Christmas is 'Sheng Dan Kuai Le in Mandarin and 'Seng Dan Fai Lok in Cantonese.
-Santa is known as 'Sheng dan Lao ren," which translates literally to Old Christmas Man.
-With only about 1% of people in the People's Republic being Christian, the holiday is rarely celebrated outside of large cities.
+In Chinese, Happy/Merry Christmas is sheng dan jie kuai le in Mandarin and seng dan fai lok in Cantonese.
+Santa is known as sheng dan lao ren, which translates literally to Old Christmas Man.
+With only about five percent of people in the People's Republic identifying as Christian, the holiday is rarely celebrated outside of large cities.
 Few people have Christmas trees, though some do decorate with paper chains and lanterns.

-Things are a bit different in the large cities such as Beijing.
-There, where many people have come to live from Europe and the United States, Christmas has gained some foothold.
+Things are a bit different in large cities such as Beijing.
+There–where many people have come to live from Europe and the United States–Christmas has gained some foothold.
 In fact, it has become a widely commercialized holiday in main cities, with all the trappings of a national holiday.
 By embracing Christmas in its own way, the Chinese government has successfully separated the holiday from its religious roots.
 According to an article in The Atlantic:

 As huge numbers of urban Chinese celebrate a commercialized and religiously sterilized version of Christmas, the country's 68 million Christians (about 5 percent of the population) have a tougher time.
 Religious practice is tightly regulated by the government, with acts such as caroling variously forbidden or allowed....
 When the government began allowing the more commercialized version of Christmas to prosper starting in the 1990s, it had the effect, deliberate or not, of overshadowing the Western-style version, reducing the holiday's religious connotations.
 In a way, the more popular Christmas gets in China, the less Christian it becomes.

-Hong Kong and Macau have experienced much more European influence that the PRC, and as a result, they celebrate Christmas in a much more European fashion.
+Hong Kong and Macau have experienced much more European influence than the PRC has; as a result, they celebrate Christmas in a much more European fashion.
 Christmas is a two-day holiday in both those locations, with banks closed and special sales on Boxing Day (the day after Christmas).